 Childe Hassam embraced France and Impressionism, but it is his American paintings that show his true roots, says Kathleen Burnside

 Confident in personality, robust in appearance and exceptionally vigorous in artistic output during his long lifetime, Childe Hassam (1859-1935) was perhaps the most highly successful exponent of American Impressionist painting in America.
-During his career he was lauded for his "astonishing" command of medium, "equally at home in oils, watercolors and pastels", as one critic in The New York Times wrote in 1890.
+During his career he was lauded for his "astonishing" command of medium, "equally at home in oils, watercolours and pastels", as one critic in The New York Times wrote in 1890.
 And his popularity remains.
 Collectors have continued to acquire his vivid impressions of American life, both in his lifetime and beyond.

 Born in Dorcester, Massachusetts, Frederick Childe Hassam was the son of a prosperous Boston hardware merchant, although he had a more artistic ancestry: both Nathaniel Hawthorne and William Morris Hunt were distantly related.
 Hassam's early art training was as an apprentice to a wood engraver, and his early works were illustrations for books.
 He produced a group of freely washed, light-filled drawings of local pastoral landscapes that subsequently became the basis for his first one-man exhibition in 1882.
 Shortly thereafter, the artist dropped the use of his given name, Frederick, and was always to be known by the more dashing moniker of 'Childe'.

 Hassam attended evening classes at the Boston Art Club and established a studio in the city in 1883.
-His early watercolors were supplanted in the mid-1880s by tonal paintings of Boston's city streets and parks, such as Rainy Day, Boston and Boston Common at Twilight.
-These canvases were typically set beneath the poetic atmosphere of a leaden gray sky.
+His early watercolours were supplanted in the mid-1880s by tonal paintings of Boston's city streets and parks, such as Rainy Day, Boston and Boston Common at Twilight.
+These canvases were typically set beneath the poetic atmosphere of a leaden grey sky.
 As a group, his early cityscapes earned Hassam attention in the press as "impressions, in the best sense", showing audacious "artistic grasp of fleeting effects".
 In this way, he became firmly identified with the urban genre.

 Like so many aspiring American artists of his generation, Hassam went abroad.
 Late in 1886 he and his new wife, the former Kathleen Maud Doane, departed for Paris to study at the Academie Julian, an independent art school popular with Americans.
 His work of the next three years abroad reflects his growing awareness of the French Impressionists.
 He developed a style that consistently used broken brushwork and soon his palette became lighter and brighter in his oils, as can be seen in a work such as Le Jour du Grand Prix, a painting exhibited at the Paris Salon.
-His early critics in Boston had exhorted him "to come in out of the rain" and in France, Hassam began to emphasize the effects of sunlight upon the more picturesque aspects of Parisian life: Montmartre shops, street flower vendors, parks and private gardens.
+His early critics in Boston had exhorted him "to come in out of the rain" and in France, Hassam began to emphasise the effects of sunlight upon the more picturesque aspects of Parisian life: Montmartre shops, street flower vendors, parks and private gardens.

 It is commonly accepted that Hassam converted to Impressionism during his stay in Paris, but the truth is far less tidy.
-After all, his earliest watercolors – a group executed near Boston in 1882 – were perceived as plein-air impressions and he hadn't even arrived in France.
+After all, his earliest watercolours – a group executed near Boston in 1882 – were perceived as plein-air impressions and he hadn't even arrived in France.
 However, there is no doubt that Hassam was influenced by many European art trends, some directly, many indirectly.
 In common with the French Impressionists, he generally used broken brushwork and advocated a depiction of modern life, but he often incorporated other techniques and forms of symbolism.
-Upon his return to America in 1889, Hassam settled in New York where he began to exhibit with major art organizations and align himself with other young American artists who had also embraced the influence of modern French painting.
+Upon his return to America in 1889, Hassam settled in New York where he began to exhibit with major art organisations and align himself with other young American artists who had also embraced the influence of modern French painting.
 He continued to paint urban scenes, but now his subject was the 'Gilded Age of New York', the emerging international city.
 For Hassam the streets of New York were just as "interesting" as the "thoroughfares of the great French metropolis".
 He sought to capture this vitality in canvases depicting life along Fifth Avenue, activity in Union and Madison Squares, and strollers on the byways of Central Park.

 During the summer months, Hassam would leave the city for more rural artistic retreats throughout New England.
 One of his most beloved spots was Appledore Island, one of the Isles of Shoals, about 10 miles off the coast of Portsmouth, New Hampshire.
 The rugged beauty of the coastal rocks was softened by the lush flower garden cultivated by poet and innkeeper, Celia Thaxter, who attracted a lively salon of late 19th-century artistic and literary figures to her family's Appledore House.
 For more than 30 years, Hassam returned to the island, attracted by the cultural camaraderie, as well as the appeal of the light and sea-drenched coves.
-His impressionistic watercolors of Thaxter's cottage garden filled with poppies (such as The Garden in Its Glory) were used to illustrate Thaxter's fin-de-siècle book of prose poetry, An Island Garden (1894).
-Although Thaxter died in 1894 – and is memorialized in Hassam's splendid painting A Room of Flowers – he returned to the coastal retreat for two more decades.
+His impressionistic watercolours of Thaxter's cottage garden filled with poppies (such as The Garden in Its Glory) were used to illustrate Thaxter's fin-de-siècle book of prose poetry, An Island Garden (1894).
+Although Thaxter died in 1894 – and is memorialised in Hassam's splendid painting A Room of Flowers – he returned to the coastal retreat for two more decades.
 Turning away from the garden of his friend, he painted 'portraits' of the rocks and pools along the shoreline such as Land's End, Coast of Maine.
-Hassam set up his easel on the rocks and captured in paint all the colors of the Shoals geology, refracted by light and washed by pounding waves and strong tides.
-The spacious horizon looms beyond under a flat gray sky.
-A small sailboat can be seen navigating between Appledore and a neighboring isle, perhaps Smuttynose, an island with a rich pirate history.
+Hassam set up his easel on the rocks and captured in paint all the colours of the Shoals geology, refracted by light and washed by pounding waves and strong tides.
+The spacious horizon looms beyond under a flat grey sky.
+A small sailboat can be seen navigating between Appledore and a neighbouring isle, perhaps Smuttynose, an island with a rich pirate history.